-- FCC Form 398 and documentation concerning commercialization will be very important "evidence" of the station's compliance when the station's license renewal application is filed; preparation of these documents should be done carefully. - Accurate and complete records of what programs were used to discuss or treat specific children's needs and issues and what programs aired that were specifically designed for particular age groups should be preserved so that the job of completing the FCC Form 398 and creating documentation concerning commercialization is made easier. - A station should prepare all documentation in time for it to be placed in the public inspection file by the due date.
+- FCC Form 398 and documentation concerning commercialization will be very important "evidence" of the station's compliance when the station's license renewal application is filed; preparation of these documents should be done carefully. - Accurate and complete records of what programs were used to meet the educational and informational needs of children and what programs aired that were specifically designed for particular age groups should be preserved so that the job of completing the FCC Form 398 and creating documentation concerning commercialization is made easier. - A station should prepare all documentation in time for it to be placed in the public inspection file by the due date.
 If the deadline is not met, the station should give the true date when the information was placed in the file and explain its lateness.
 A station should avoid creating the appearance that it was timely filed when it was not.